eckpang/EventFrequency/README.md

 - Java 1.8 is used
 - Guice injection is used extensively to make unit testing easier, make switching interface implementations easier, and keep the number of constructor parameters small.
 - Unit testing is included.
-All tests uses DataProvider.
-All data provider tuples specifie the input to the test and the expected value in a consistent manner to make the unit tests more readable and maintainable.
+All tests use DataProvider.
+All data provider tuples specify the inputs to the test and the expected values in a consistent manner to make the unit tests more readable and maintainable.
 - The design is meant to be extensible.
 New message types, data stores, input source, display format, etc can be added without requiring core changes to the design.
 - The current solution is thread-safe, so it can potentially use multiple threads to do processing at the same time.